prajwaldesai9999/Make-my-trip/README.md

 ## How to run the project

-- Clone the project
+- Clone the project.

-- Navigate to the project directory
+- Navigate to the project directory.

 - Run the following command to build the project
     ```